 The PACTT grant from the Pennsylvania Commission on Crime and Delinquency helps male youth, between the ages of 18 and 20, committed to CISP, obtain their first driver's license.
-To participate, youth must have a GED or diploma or be entering the workforce/post-secondary training program rather than returning to school.
-Grant funds were used to contract with the Cindy Cohen School of Driving for driver's education classes, practice driving sessions, and road testing.
+To participate, youth must have a GED or diploma or be entering the workforce/post-secondary training program.
+PACTT grant funds were used to contract with The Cindy Cohen School of Driving for driver's education classes, practice driving sessions, behind-the-wheel training, and the Pennsylvania road test.
 This program begins with youth at the CISP participating in the Driver's Education curriculum with CISP trained staff.
-After the youth complete the curriculum, they are tested.
-Youth who pass the test successfully move on to the next phase, which is on-road training, permit application, and the Pennsylvania driver's test.
+After the youth complete the curriculum, they are tested for permit readiness.
+Youth who pass the test successfully move on to the next phase, which is, permit application, on-the-road training, and finally The Pennsylvania driver's test.
 The grant also covers application fees for learner's permits and licenses.

-The credit recovery program is delivered in collaboration with the Allegheny Intermediate Unit.
+The credit recovery program is delivered in collaboration with the Allegheny Intermediate Unit (AIU).
 This program assists youth who have fallen behind their current graduation class.
-These youth attend their home schools and report to TECD to meet with accredited teachers in Edgunity to recover credits, giving them the opportunity to graduate as scheduled.
+These youth attend their home schools and report to TECD to meet with accredited teachers and work in the online Ingenuity program Edgunity[TM] to recover credits, giving them the opportunity to graduate as scheduled.
 The AIU also assigns tutors to TECD to assist youth with school assignments and homework.
-In addition to the AIU, TECD contracted with PETEY GREENE to provides tutoring Monday through Thursdays.
+In addition to the AIU, TECD contracted with the Petey Greene Program (PGP) to provide tutoring Monday through Thursdays.